-The Gitenstein Institute for Health Law and Policy

 The Gitenstein Institute for Health Law and Policy offers exceptional, highly motivated students the opportunity to become influential thought leaders and help pave the way for positive change in the U.S. health care system through innovative and multidisciplinary learning experiences.

-Hofstra’s Master in Public Health (M.P.H.)
+Hofstra’s Master in Public Health (MPH)

 Donald and Barbara Zucker School of Medicine at Hofstra/Northwell

 Established in 2008, the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell was founded by two equal partners: Hofstra University and Northwell Health.
-The School of Medicine is built upon the strong clinical and graduate medical education programs of Northwell, as well as the robust research and academic programs of both Hofstra and Northwell’s Feinstein Institute for Medical Research.
-For three years in a row, the Zucker School of Medicine has been recognized among the top medical schools nationwide for medical research (2017, 2018, 2019 U.S. News & World Report’s Best Graduate Schools).
+The School of Medicine is built upon the strong clinical and graduate medical education programs of Northwell Health, as well as the robust research and academic programs of Hofstra University and Northwell’s Feinstein Institute for Medical Research.
+For three years in a row, the Zucker School of Medicine has been recognized among the top medical schools nationwide for medical research (2017, 2018, 2019, U.S. News & World Report’s Best Graduate Schools).
 The institution comprises more than 3,000 faculty members across 25 academic departments and enrolls a diverse community of over 400 students.
 For more information, visit medicine.hofstra.edu.